Marine Mammal Stranding Response Network in the Ionian Islands

 Corfu establishes its Cetacean Stranding Response Team

 The Ionian Environment Foundation (IEF), in collaboration with the Cetacean Rescue and Rehabilitation Research Center “ARION” and under the auspices of the Municipality of North Corfu, proudly supported the formation and training of the Corfu Cetacean Stranding Response Team (ODEK Corfu), the island’s very first local team dedicated to marine mammal strandings.
-This initiative is part of the Marine Mammal Stranding Responders (MMSR) program of ARION and IEF and marks an important step forward for marine wildlife conservation in the Ionian region.

 The team is made up of 36 trained volunteers from all three of Corfu’s municipalities, now fully prepared to respond to cetacean strandings such as dolphins and whales along the island’s coastline.